MAS00N08/javaSwing/README.md

-# javaSwing
+# Java Swing Application

-Java Swing application created for Clinical Internship Class, 1st quarter, 11th grade
+An application created in Java using the Swing libraries.
+The app walks through the basics of Java Swing and how to create  a similar application.

+## Running

+The file is a java file, so you need to run the application.java file